verovaleros/bluedriving/README.md

 Start with the web server and debug mode.

-Connecting to a cel phone GPS
+Connecting to a cell phone GPS
 -----------------------------
 - Activate the bluetooth on your phone
 - Check that you can use the bluetooth device on the pi without problems.